arixmkii/qcw/README.md

 ### Basics

 Download installation packages of the release.
 Install QEMU and Podman using their installers.
-Then install `qcw-utils` in the desired directory using
-`powershell -Command "iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/arixmkii/qcw/main/qcw-utils.ps1'))"` or
-`pwsh -c "iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/arixmkii/qcw/main/qcw-utils.ps1'))"`
-(each release will have tagged version of this utility as well if one wants more control over tools version).
+Then install `qcw-utils` in the desired directory by opening powershell shell and executing `iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/arixmkii/qcw/main/qcw-utils.ps1'))` (each release will have tagged version of this utility as well if one wants more control over tools version).
 One will have preconfigured shell launchers under `.\qcw-utils\shells\` when installation completes.
 When using `podman-default.bat` one needs to configure machine provider in